iridakos/iridakos.github.io/_posts/2017-12-03-elasticsearch-and-rails-tutorial.markdown

 description: "A tutorial to integrate with elasticsearch in a Ruby on Rails application."
 date: 2017-12-03 09:30:00 +0300
 image: http://iridakos.com/assets/images/posts/elasticsearch-rails/search-page.png
-preview: "In this tutorial we will use elasticsearch in a Ruby..."
 category: "tutorials"
 identifier: "elasticsearch-rails-tutorial"
 show_popular_inline_posts: true